dEE428/Gold-Silver-Price-Prediction/README.md

  ![Alt text](gold_prediction.png)

-We can see the 95% confidence level (gray area) around the predicted value.
-This can visually capture the range of possible values where an observation can fall in the next time step.
+We can see the 95% confidence level (gray area) around the predicted value (blue line).
+This can visually capture the range of possible values where an observation (orange line) can fall in the next time step.